Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2021-05-05-stack-monoid-revisited.md

 This idea of a snapshot of size 1024, every 1024 elements (to pick a typical partition size) is key.
 The total storage required is also one cell per input element, same as the purely sequential case.
 And by having a slice rather than a single link, a workgroup can process all elements in the slice in parallel.

 The algorithm is layered on top of decoupled look-back.
-It's worth reading the [paper][Single-pass Parallel Prefix Scan with Decoupled Look-back] to get a detailed understanding of the algorithm, and especially why it works well on modern GPUs (it's not obvious), but I'll go over the basic idea here.
+It's worth reading the [paper][single-pass parallel prefix scan with decoupled look-back] to get a detailed understanding of the algorithm, and especially why it works well on modern GPUs (it's not obvious), but I'll go over the basic idea here.
 In the simplest form, each partition is in three states: initial, it has published its local aggregate (using only information from the partition), or it has published the entire prefix from the beginning.
 A partition walks back sequentially and proceeds depending on the state.
 If it's still initial, it can make no progress and spins.
 If it's a local aggregate, it does the monoid operation to add it, then continues scanning.
 And if it hits a published version, it incorporates that, publishes the result, and is done.

-This *almost* solves the problem, but there is one remaining detail.
+This _almost_ solves the problem, but there is one remaining detail.
 It's possible that, even when you reach a published prefix, the stack slice that results from combining with it is smaller than the partition size.
 This will happen when the stack itself is larger than the partition (so would not happen if the maximum stack depth were bounded by the partition size) and the second monoid element has more pops than pushes.
-The solution is to follow the link from the *bottom* of the stack slice published by the leftmost scanned partition.
+The solution is to follow the link from the _bottom_ of the stack slice published by the leftmost scanned partition.
 This is a generalization of following the chain of parents as described earlier, but because the stack slice is (typically) 1024 elements deep, following the bottom-most link allows jumping over huge chunks of the input.
 In testing with random parentheses sequences, the algorithm seldom if ever needed to follow more than one such backlink, and following the backlinks at all (which could be suppressed by bounding input stack depth) only added a few percent to total running time.
 A slight caution: an adversarial input could probably force resolution of a potentially large number of backlinks.

 ## Some theory